Deceptive Practices Lawyer Chicago

 Class A Misdemeanor

-If the value involved is less than $150, deceptive practices may be charged as a Class A misdemeanor.
+If the amount involved is relatively low, deceptive practices may be charged as a Class A misdemeanor.

 Felony Charges